eriklong95/linking/symbols/relocation.template.md

 which moves a value from a location in memory to the register `%eax`.
-This is probably the assembly code corresponding to the first reading of the variable `state` in `mod.c`.
+This is probably the assembly code corresponding to the first reading of the variable `state` in `modify`.
 We note the that memory location to read from is given as `0x0(%rip)`, zero addresses after the PC.

 The binary object code corresponding to this assembly code instruction is